Home

 The access to Ponte Sant'Angelo was often restricted and ordinary people crossed the river on a barchetta (a small ferry): at the end of the bridge there was a rastrello, a checkpoint having the appearance of a cage.
 The access to Castel Sant'Angelo was last modified by Pope Urban VIII who built two bastions at the sides of the bridge: he also built a new main gate.
 The etching shows that there was large spontaneous vegetation on the narrow bank between the bastion and the river.

-The access to Castel Sant'Angelo after the XIXth century alterations: in the foreground Torre di Papa Nicolò V and (in the detail) the pope's coat of of arms (N.PP.V.): to the far right the gate which stood on the river side.
+The access to Castel Sant'Angelo after the XIXth century alterations: in the foreground Torre di Papa Nicolò V and (in the detail) the Pope's

 The construction of walls along the river to prevent it from flooding Rome led to pulling down the bastions; in doing so the structure of a small tower was discovered: it was built by Pope Nicholas V. The last two arches of the bridge were replaced by a single modern arch having the same height as the others; the main gate was relocated on the northern side of Castel Sant'Angelo.